In order to function properly, SFTP Gateway needs permission to Google Storage. This is accomplished through a Service Account:

 There are two approaches for assigning permissions to a Service Account.

 - You can grant access directly to a Service Account.
 This approach works well for granting broad access, such as permission to all Google Storage buckets.

 - From an individual bucket, you can add the Service Account as a principal.
 This approach works if you want to limit permissions to a single bucket.

-First, go to the Cloud Storage bucket.
+First, navigate to Cloud Storage and find your bucket.

-Click on the Permissions tab.
+Then, click on the Permissions tab.

-Under New Principles, enter the name of a Service Account.
+Under New principles, enter the

 Under Role, select